When to Germinate Bamboo Seeds

 Indoor bamboo seed germination during the colder seasons works particularly well for most temperate regions in North America, Europe, and corresponding latitudes in the Northern Hemisphere, with a distinctive cold season when temperatures may drop below freezing.

-Young bamboo plants can be transplanted from their starter pots to a permanent location in the garden landscape when they are about 16-22” tall, and when there is no danger of extended frost or freeze.
-Most young bamboo attain this height by the 4th or 5th month.
+Young bamboo plants can be transplanted from their starter pots to a permanent location in the garden landscape when they are about 12-18” tall, and when there is no danger of extended frost or freeze.
+Most young bamboo attain this height by their 4th or 5th month.
 Germinating your bamboo seeds in Fall and Winter ensures you’ll have a head start on incrementally hardening your young bamboo plants with some time out of doors in preparation for Spring planting when they are no longer at risk of a prolonged frost/freeze.

 Typical Timeline from Germination to Landscape